What is an Asylum Seeker?

 A destitute asylum seeker is a person who has been through the asylum process and has not been accepted.
 When their claim is finished they cannot leave the country because there is no safe passage to their country or they do not have travel documents.

-When a person claim has finished they have ‘no recourse to public funds’ this means they do not receive benefits and are not given any housing.
+When a person’s claim has finished unsuccessfully, they have ‘no recourse to public funds’.
+This means they do not receive benefits and are not given any housing.
 They are not allowed to work.

 An illegal immigrant is usually someone who has not followed the immigration rules.
 The most common illegal immigrant is someone who has outstayed their student or visitor’s visa.